Working Papers

 Within the fields of economics and psychology, few subsistence studies have looked at the effect of a history of fishing on modern cultural differences.
 Using our own survey data collected from a natural test case in Japan and on a global scale, this project shows that pre-modern marine fishing practices explain large-scale differences in human behavior and psychology.

-[3] Exclusion and the Origin of Intergroup Bias (with Yan Chen)
+[3] Exclusion and the Origin of Intergroup Bias (with Yan Chen - Please email us for a preliminary draft!)

 It has been shown that intergroup preferences can facilitate the provision of public goods.
-This project reverses the causal arrow and argues that the provision of excludable public goods plays a role in shaping intergroup preferences.
-We empirically test this theory using data we collect from (i) a natural experiment in China; (ii) historical ethnic groups; (iii) contemporary nations; (iv) second-generation immigrants in European countries.
+This project reverses the causal arrow and proposes that the provision of excludable public goods plays a role in shaping intergroup bias.
+We test this idea using two types of data: (i) original data collected from a natural experiment in China; and (ii) publicly available data across 1,265 historical ethnic groups, 150 contemporary nations, and 10,000 second-generation immigrants in Europe.

 A fishing boat catching flatfish in premodern Japan (Utagawa Hiroshige, 1797-1858)